zuo/unittest_expander/docs/reference.rst

 .. decorator:: foreach(*param_collection_items, **param_collection_labeled_items)

-   Apply this decorator to a *test method* to attach to it the specified test parameters (only then it will be possible to generate, by using :func:`expand`, actual *parametrized* test methods).
+   Call this function, specifying parameter collections to be bound to a *test method*, and then apply the resultant decorator to that method (only then it will be possible -- by applying :func:`expand` to the *test class* owning the method -- to generate actual *parametrized test methods*).

-   The given argument(s) specify the test parameters to be attached.
-   To learn more about these arguments -- see the description of :class:`paramseq` (the call signatures of the :func:`foreach` decorator and the :class:`paramseq`'s constructor are the same).
+   To learn what arguments need to be passed to the :func:`foreach` call, see the description :class:`paramseq` (note that the call signatures of :func:`foreach` and the :class:`paramseq`'s constructor are the same).

 The :class:`paramseq` class